thomasabishop/systems-obscure/src/posts/meridian-intro.md

   ![Obsidian backlinks view](./img/obsidian-backlinks.png)

 - A network-graph view that maps linkages between documents, tags and categories.
-I have to admit this is rather splendid in Obsidian:

   ![](./img/obsidian-graph-view.png)

 I am going to call it "Meridian" because it rhymes with "Obsidian"; the letters "M" and "D" figure prominently, recalling the `.md` file extension; and my family live in a seaside town called Peacehaven in East Sussex which is directly on the Greenwich Meridian (we even have an underwhelming monument), so there's some personal significance.

 ![](./img/meridian-monument.jpg)

-Development updates to follow!